MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/ForEach-Object.md

 ## DESCRIPTION

 The `ForEach-Object` cmdlet performs an operation on each item in a collection of input objects.
-The input objects can be piped to the cmdlet or specified by using the **InputObject** parameter.
+The input objects can be piped to the cmdlet or specified using the **InputObject** parameter.

 Starting in Windows PowerShell 3.0, there are two different ways to construct a `ForEach-Object` command.

 - **Script block**.
 You can use a script block to specify the operation.
 Within the script block, use the `$_` variable to represent the current object.
 The script block is the value of the